East Jordan and Southern Railroad

-The East Jordan and Southern Railroad was a shortline railroad that operated from 1901 to 1962 between East Jordan and Bellaire, Michigan.
+The East Jordan and Southern Railroad was a shortline railroad that operated from 1901 to 1961 between East Jordan and Bellaire, Michigan.

 History

 During the lumbering era of the late 19th and early 20th centuries, the area around the Jordan River was a prime spot for lumbering.
 The East Jordan & Southern's main purpose of creation was to haul the harvested lumber from the Hitchcock lumber camp to Bellaire where the logs would be transported by the Chicago and West Michigan Railroad to various sawmills.
 Along with the lumber industry, the East Jordan Iron Works also provided a large sum of the railroad's profits.
 After the lumber ran out during the 1920s, the railroad became more and more reliant on the industry in East Jordan and Bellaire for business.
-This was so until the East Jordan Iron Works decided to stop using the railroad in 1962, and the line was abandoned.
+This was so until the East Jordan Iron Works decided to stop operating the railroad in August, 1961, and the line was subsequently abandoned.